Singapore Changi Airport

 • ATMS across all terminals

-• Baby Care Room
+• Baby Care Rooms

 • Baggage storage

-• Charging Points
+• Charging points

 • Children’s play area

-• Clinics and Pharmacies
+• Clinics and pharmacies

 • Convenience stores

-• Entertainment Deck
+• Entertainment deck

 • Free-to-use rest areas